Nuno-Jesus/Make-A-Make/README.md

 In the terminal, you must use the following command:

-	make target
+	make <target>

 ...where `target` is the name of the rule you want to run.
 In this case, we need both main.c and hello.c file to be compiled, so you must run:

 	make all

-> **Warning**
+> **Note**
-> If no rule is specified, the Makefile will execute the very first rule (from top to bottom).
-Make sure you place your default rule above all others.
-Yes, this example is not doing that.
+> If if the target field is ommited, by default, the first written rule will be executed (from top to bottom).
+Make sure you place your primary rule above all others.
+And yes, this example is not doing that.

 You should see something like this on the terminal: